A rank-two relaxed parallel splitting version of the augmented Lagrangian method with step size in (0,2) for separable convex programming: Convergence rate

 We thus obtain

 Furthermore, substituting \eqref{point-1} into \eqref{Bequaliy}, we have

 and the proof is complete. \end{proof}

-Then, a worst-case $O(1/N)$ convergence rate for the proposed new algorithm \eqref{Rank2M} in the point-wise sense can be proved. \begin{theorem} Let $\{\xi^k\}$ be the sequence generated by the proposed new algorithm \eqref{Rank2M} for \eqref{A-Problem-M}, and $\mathcal{H}$ be the matrix defined in \eqref{Matrix-M}.
+Then, a worst-case $O(1/N)$ convergence rate for the proposed new algorithm \eqref{Rank2M} in the point-wise sense can be proved. \begin{theorem} Let $\xi$ and $\Xi^\ast$ be defined in \eqref{Xi-notation} and \eqref{Xi-notation1}, respectively, and let $\{\xi^k\}$ be the sequence generated by the proposed new algorithm \eqref{Rank2M} for \eqref{A-Problem-M}, and $\mathcal{H}$ be the matrix defined in \eqref{Matrix-M}.
 Then, for any integer $N>0$ and $\alpha\in(0,2)$, we have

 \end{theorem} \begin{proof} According to $\mathcal{D}=\mathcal{M}^T\mathcal{H}\mathcal{M}$ (see \eqref{Matrix-GQ}) and \eqref{CorrectionS}, we can rewrite \eqref{XIcontr} as

 Summing \eqref{THM-H-C-01} over $k=0,\ldots,N$, we have